IoTKETI/spring-jena-sparql/README.md

 Study of protein queries with spring-mvc and jena
 =================================================

-This project will help to build RDF schema by iteration.
+This project will help to build an RDF schema by iteration and tests.
 The schema creation mainly focues on the user queries.
-It demonstrates the use of spring 3.2 Java Servlet container initialization, with Jena(RDF) and Sorl(Lucene) ready to test use cases.
+It demonstrates the use of spring 3.2 Java Servlet container initialization, with Jena(RDF) and Sorl(Lucene) together ready to tests our use cases.

 ###Use case for expression
 * Proteins that are not highly expressed in liver at embrion stage